traversable/schema/packages/arktype/README.md

 > [!NOTE]
-> Currently this package only supports ArkType schemas that can be compiled to [JSON Schema](https://json-schema.org/draft/2020-12).
-We're in talks with ArkType to support all schemas.
+> Currently this package only supports ArkType schemas that can be compiled to <a href="https://json-schema.org/draft/2020-12" target="_blank">JSON Schema Draft 2020-12</a>.
+> We're in the process of adding support for all schemas.

 ## Getting started